The National Court Framework (NCF)

 - To broaden the base of judicial knowledge and experience in the Court

-The Court's workload has been reorganised by reference to 9 National Practice Areas (NPAs) and where applicable, Sub-areas, based on established areas of law.
+The Court's workload is organised into 9 National Practice Areas (NPAs) and where applicable, Sub-areas, based on established areas of law.

-This structure has been put in place for the following reasons:
+This structure was put in place for the following reasons: